Despite the challenges of 2020, your virtual events offer an opportunity for 2021.

 7. Ask for their feedback.
 Send a special post-event survey for new members.
 Ask what they found most useful about the event and what would have made it even better.
 Then, use their feedback to inform new member activities for your next virtual event.

-TIP: YourMembership AMS has survey functionality built in, making it easy to build and send targeted surveys and collect feedback.
+TIP: YourMembership association management software has survey functionality built in, making it easy to build and send targeted surveys and collect feedback.

 Find out more about how to make new members feel welcome and appreciated in a virtual environment.
 Watch the on-demand webinar: The Naughty and Nice Checklist: A Successful New Member Digital Onboarding Strategy.